 "On-grid-DLS" is a unique feature of in situ DLS.
-This application allows to determine protein responses in terms of induced aggregation directly in situ when it got in contact with the grid surface.
+This application allows determining protein responses in terms of induced aggregation directly in situ when in contact with the grid surface.
 Proteins behave quite differently after touching a grid surface.
-Also different grid materials and even different grid preparation protocols possess a strong influence on the sample state.
-Therefore, identification of suitable grid parameters via In situ DLS prevents miss attempts in advance.
-It is consolvable miss-attempts in advance.
-It is conceivable that those observed protein aggregation responses are responsible for some well known difficulties when it comes to high resolution single particle 3D cryo-EM.
+Also, different grid materials and even different grid preparation protocols possess a strong influence on the sample state.
+Therefore, identification of suitable grid parameters via in situ DLS prevents miss-attempts in advance.
+It is conceivable that those observed protein aggregation responses are responsible for some well-known difficulties when it comes to highresolution single particle 3D cryo-EM.
 A stable dispersity on a grid however indicates sample integrity and increases the overall success rate in cryo-EM structure determination.